 2. MAKE AN AUTOMATIC DEPOSIT EACH MONTH

-Create a bill pay to yourself.
-If it happens automatically, the chances of you doing it increase exponentially!
+Create a bill payment to yourself.
+If it happens automatically, the chances of you doing it increases exponentially!
 Lots of companies know this and it is the reason they set up autopay for the accounts that you set up with them these days.
 Often, we recommend setting this automatic deposit amount as a percentage of your total income.
 If you are not used to saving, start with 5% and then move up a percentage point every other month until you are saving 10-15% of your income.

 You will find that this method will make it easy and painless.